Diya Jalay

-Diya Jalay is a Pakistani television series directed by Babar Javed who co-produced it also with Asif Raza Mir under banner A & B Entertainment.
-It stras Savera Nadeem, Mir, Adnan Siddiqui and Faysal Quraishi in leading roles.
+Diya Jalay is a Pakistani television series directed by Babar Javed, who also co-produced it with Asif Raza Mir under their banner A & B Entertainment.
+It stars Savera Nadeem, Mir, Adnan Siddiqui and Faysal Quraishi in leading roles.
 It aired on ARY Digital from 4 January 2010 to 17 May 2010, with a total of 20 episodes.

-At 10th Lux Style Awards, the series received Best Television Actress - Satellite nomination due to Nadeem's performance.
+At the 10th Lux Style Awards, the series received Best Television Actress - Satellite nomination due to Nadeem's performance.

 Plot

 After a rift with her childhood fiance Sameer, Nadia refuses to marry him.
 She is criticized for this decision and forced to marry a middle aged widower Faizan Ali Shah due to her increasing age.
 He treats her not more than a known person and insults her dur to her middle-class background but she tries to fulfill her duties and manages to get along with his children.

 After years, when children grown up Faizan decides her daughter Hania's marriage with Asfand but things get complicated when Asfand mistakes Nadia as Hania and falls for her.
 Faizan blames her to mess up his daughter's life to which she decides to leave him.